mika-n/RemapIdenticalRBRTextures/README.md

 Author=Foobar Team      ; Optional attribute.
 Shown for custom maps in RSF stage selection list CountryCode=FI          ; Optional attribute (ISO-2 country code, see www.iban.com/country-codes).
 A flag shown for custom maps in RSF stage selection list

+MinimapDrawn=true       ; Optional attribute to disable the auto-drawn minimap on top of the stage loading splash screen (true by default, but you can set it to false to hide the minimap).

 ; Following options in TracksXXX.ini file are optional.
 Map author can use these to instruct RSF Practice and Hotlap ; racing menu to use these as default selections DefaultWeatherSky = N_hazy_clear